Children of the Dog Star: Episodes

+Reception

+Bronwyn Watson in the Sydney Morning Herald wrote "I watched the first two episodes and found Children of the Dog Star disappointing.
+Of course, with the likes of Star Wars, ET and Close Encounters of the Third Kind, audiences have become very sophisticated.
+It makes it extremely difficult to do science fiction on a small budget, and get away with it."
+Jill Morris in the Age's Green Guide says "The Children of the Dog Star is hardly action-packed, but it rumbles with potential menace, assisted by evocative music."
+She later write "The producer of Children the Dog Star, Catarina de Nave (who has a continuing interest in astronomy and archaeology) and the scriptwriter Ken Catran have interwoven a number of fascinating strands in this space story based in the swamps of a New Zealand farm."

 Availability

 For a long time, Children of the Dog Star remained unavailable due to complex copyright issues, but TVNZ released the series on DVD (as of 3 July 2009), and syndicated the show to certain North American PBS stations.

-The series was also broadcast in Czechoslovakia, Malaysia, Bulgaria, the Netherlands, Hong Kong, Australia, Poland, Canada, Greece and the United Kingdom during the mid and late 1980s.
+The series was also broadcast in Czechoslovakia, Malaysia, Bulgaria, the Netherlands, Slovakia, Hong Kong, Australia, Poland, Canada, Greece and the United Kingdom during the mid and late 1980s.
 Dubbings were made in Czech and Slovak.

 Since 2011, the series has been available on YouTube.

 Awards

 It won the Golden Gate Award at the San Francisco International Film Festival in 1984, as well as the New Zealand Feltex 1984 best drama award.

 Adaptation

 A novelisation, written by Marie Stuttard, was released in 1985 (ISBN 0-340-38490-5).